jhunbaclaan/taskmanagement/README.md

 your system's Command Line/Terminal. **It also assumes that you have the latest version of python (or python3 on macOS) installed on your system.
 If you do not have it installed, find their releases page [here](https://www.python.org/downloads/).**

-The only release of TaskMaster can be found under (filename).
+The only release of TaskMaster can be found under taskmaster.zip.
 Download it and unpack in a place that you can easily access.

 After unpacking the .zip, navigate to its directory on your Command Line with 'cd'.
 Once you're at the base directory, use the following command: